Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 <details>
 <summary>Stacked images</summary>

   Any time you run an image built you first have to decide whether you want to build an image from the ground up (using e.g. a marketplace image as the basis) or build on an existing custom image.
-In either case you have to configure the image template parameter file in question with regards to the `imageSource` parameter.
+In either case you have to configure the image template parameter/deployment file in question with regards to the `imageSource` parameter.
   To reference a marketplace image use the syntax:
   ```Bicep
   {